Taiwan Tea History and the Age of Discovery

 - roasting (re-firing)

 The result is a semi-oxidized tea.
 High mountain spring-harvested teas such as Jinxuan, and some Alishan teas, have a floral aroma, and a creamy, milky mouth feel.
-Dongding oolong has a lighter and, some would say, a more refreshing taste.
+Dongding oolong has a lighter, refreshing taste.

 The mountains of central Taiwan (such as Nantou County) and southern Taiwan (Jiayi County) also grow some of the strip-style oolongs, but are more famous for pellet-shaped oolongs.
 These include Dongding and Jinxuan oolongs (from Nantou), and Alishan oolong (Jiayi).
 The famous Bai Hao (“Oriental Beauty”) is from Xinzhu in northern Taiwan.